Criminal (comics): Trade paperbacks / standard hardcovers

+Deluxe hardcovers

 Reception

 In 2007, the series won the Eisner Award for Best New Series.
 Criminal: The Last of the Innocent won the 2012 Eisner Award for Best Limited Series.
-My Heroes Have Always Been Junkies won the 2019 Eisner Award for Best Graphic Album - New.
+My Heroes Have Always Been Junkies won the 2019 Eisner Award for Best Graphic Album – New.

 TV adaptation

-In February 2023, it was announced that Amazon Studios was beginning development on a TV series based on Criminal, with Brubaker serving as showrunner, writer, and executive producer.
+In February 2023, Amazon Studios began development on a TV series based on Criminal, with Brubaker serving as showrunner, writer, and executive producer.
+Novelist Jordan Harper is co-showrunner of the project, working alongside Brubaker.
+In January 2024, it was announced the series was officially given a series order.
+In April 2024, Anna Boden and Ryan Fleck were hired to direct the first four episodes of the season.